kot-1999/BE-express/README.md

 - Update user controller
 - Provide an example of V2 endpoint
 - Implement other security policies which could be required in a modern application
+- Make sentry not to start in some cases
+- Send errors to sentry through winston.

 ### Completed TODOs